openbfdev/.github/profile/README.md

 ## About Us

 Openbfdev is a community-driven organization dedicated to develop various components and services required for the bfdev, and their ecosystem.

-We aim to build various services that facilitate developers.
+We aim to build an **brief**, **stable**, and **efficient** development environment for developers.

 ## How to Get Involved